Articles 4 min read

 • Pro Tip: Perfect for earthy, minimalist designs.
 Combine with bold, intricate cutouts for contrast.

-The edges of kraft cardstock can sometimes fray after cutting.
-Use a fine-grit sandpaper or an emery board to smooth any rough edges.
-Kraft cardstock is a durable, eco-friendly material that adds a warm, rustic charm to your Cricut projects.
-While it’s not ideal for highly intricate designs, it’s perfect for bold shapes, packaging, and projects with a handmade feel.
+Edges of kraft cardstock can sometimes fray after cutting.
+Use fine-grit sandpaper or an emery board in order to smooth any rough edges.
+Kraft cardstock is durable, eco-friendly material that adds a warm, rustic charm to your Cricut projects.
+While it's not ideal for highly intricate designs, it's perfect for bold shapes, packaging, and projects with handmade feel.

-Now that you know which cardstock works best for different projects, it’s time to bring your designs to life!
+Now that you know which cardstock works best for different projects, it's time in order to bring your designs to life!
 At MuralMoods Art, we offer meticulously crafted papercut templates designed for Cricut and other cutting machines.
-Whether you love making shadow boxes, layered paper art, or unique handmade gifts, our SVG designs will help you create effortlessly.
+Whether you love making shadow boxes, layered paper art, or unique handmade gifts, our SVG designs will help you in order to create effortlessly.

 Save this guide for later!
-Bookmark or pin it to your crafting board to have it handy.
+Bookmark or pin it on your crafting board in order to have it handy.

 Happy Crafting!